2017 Consensus Guidelines on the Approach to Syncope in Adults and Children

 Shen W-K et al. ACC/AHA/HRS guideline for the evaluation and management of patients with syncope: Executive summary: A report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines, and the Heart Rhythm Society.
 Circulation 2017 March 9

-Read all articles in Cardiovascular diseases, Medical General, Oncology, Respiratory diseases, Traumatology
+Read all articles in Cardiovascular diseases, Emergency Procedures, Medical General, Oncology, Respiratory diseases, Traumatology

 Live Courses